 Chemical Biology, Organic and Medicinal Chemistry, Biochemistry, Structural Biology, Biochemical and Biophysical Assays, Protein-Protein Interactions, Transcription Factors, Drug Discovery

-Dr. Zinzalla obtained her first class honours Laurea in Chemistry (equivalent to MChem) from the University of Milan and carried out her PhD studies with Prof. Stefano Maiorana and Dr Clara Baldoli also at the University of Milan.
+Dr. Zinzalla obtained her first class honours Laurea in Chemistry (equivalent to MChem) from the University of Milan (Italy) and carried out her PhD studies with Prof. Stefano Maiorana and Dr Clara Baldoli also at the University of Milan.
 Her research focused on developing new metal complex conjugates of Peptide Nucleic Acids (PNAs) as biosensors, and she investigated novel trace-less linkers for solid-phase synthesis of drug-like small molecules in collaboration with GlaxoSmithKline.

 HOW TRANSCRIPTIONAL REGULATORS CONTROL GENE EXPRESSION PROGRAMS and CELL FATE in NORMAL and MALIGNANT CELLS

 How the transcriptional machinery orchestrates gene expression programs during development, renewal and in response to environmental signals is one of the outstanding questions in biology.
 I tackle this fundamental problem by focusing on determining at the molecular level the mechanisms regulating the interactions between transcription factors and their interactions with co-factors, especially with epigenetic regulators.

 My research approaches encompass the use of chemistry, biochemistry, biophysics and structural biology.
 The ultimate goal is to develop therapeutic agents to treat human diseases, and new approaches for regenerative medicine.